Cultural discourse about the Gaza genocide: Claims of antisemitism

 Yuval Noah Harari in October 2024, who dismissed the accusation of genocide against Israel as "antisemitic propaganda".

 Israeli ministers have responded to the ICJ's genocide ruling by accusing the court of "antisemitic bias".
 Netanyahu has frequently compared "accusations that Israel's war is causing starvation in Gaza or that the war is genocidal" to blood libel.
+Sergey Brin, co-founder of Google, accused the UN of being "transparently antisemitic".

 In May 2024, the analyst Frida Ghitis wrote for CNN that, although Israel could have done more to reduce civilian casualties in Gaza, it was "unconscionable" to describe Israel's actions as genocide.
 She also wrote that such accusations are a modern form of antisemitism that echo medieval anti-Jewish blood libels.
 In October 2024, the Israeli historian Yuval Noah Harari also dismissed the genocide allegations as antisemitic propaganda.

 Israeli historian Tom Segev and EU foreign policy chief Josep Borrell have said comments like Netanyahu's are intended to deflect blame or are made for political ends.
 Academic Raz Segal and writer Antony Lerman have said this is weaponisation of antisemitism, intended to shield Israel from such allegations.

 Writing in Declassified UK, Lerman said claims of antisemitism were being echoed by some of Israel's supporters.
 He said Israeli officials deployed "weaponised antisemitism to deflect criticism" and that "using past experience of anti-Jewish persecution to neutralise criticism of, and generate sympathy for, the Jewish state [...] is decades old."
 Antisemitism scholar Matthew Bolton suggests that investigating potential genocidal acts is not inherently antisemitic, but that swiftly embracing the genocide label for Israel's actions—relying on mistranslated or incomplete statements rather than substantive military evidence, and previously utilised by anti-Israel movements—raises questions about the objectivity of analysis.

 In December 2024, citing Ireland's decision to join South Africa's genocide case, Netanyahu ordered the closure of Israel's embassy in Ireland and Foreign Minister Gideon Sa'ar accused Taoiseach Simon Harris of antisemitism.
 Harris said that Netanyahu was using the closure as "a ploy to distract attention from the thousands of children killed by his armed forces in Gaza".